Cyfrin/Updraft/courses/solidity/1-simple-storage/13-zksync-bridging/+page.md

 <a name="top"></a>
 ### Introduction

-In this lesson, we will guide you step-by-step to acquire zkSync ETH on the testnet using the bridging method.
+In this lesson, we will guide you step-by-step to acquire zkSync ETH on the testnet using the _bridging method_.
 All the links referred to in this lesson can be found in the [GitHub repository](https://github.com/Cyfrin/foundry-full-course-cu?tab=readme-ov-file#recommended-tools) associated with this course.

 ### Wallet Connection

-Begin by navigating to the [ZKSync Bridge](https://portal.zksync.io/bridge) website and clicking on the "Connect Wallet" button.
+You can begin by navigating to the [zkSync Bridge](https://portal.zksync.io/bridge) app and clicking on the "Connect Wallet" button.
 Select MetaMask, and when prompted, enter your password.
 After connecting, ensure you are on the **Sepolia Test Network**.
 If you lack Sepolia ETH, use the [GCP faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) or any other [recommended testnet faucets](https://github.com/Cyfrin/foundry-full-course-cu?tab=readme-ov-file#testnet-faucets).

 ### Bridging Sepolia

-To bridge Sepolia ETH to zkSync, select the "ZKSync" button at the top right of the zkSync bridge page and switch to the ["ZKSync Sepolia Testnet"](https://portal.zksync.io/bridge/?network=sepolia).
+To bridge Sepolia ETH to zkSync, select the "zkSync" button at the top right of the zkSync bridge page and switch to the ["zkSync Sepolia Testnet"](https://portal.zksync.io/bridge/?network=sepolia).
 The interface will display the option to bridge from the Ethereum Sepolia Testnet.

 ### Transferring Funds